thrackle-io/rules-engine/docs/userGuides/deployment/DEPLOY-TOKENS.md

 ---

 Tokens are the lifeblood of the web3 economy and with applications they are no different.
 However sometimes it's better when you're more easily able to craft rules for your tokens.
-The architecture of the rules engine necessitates that when deploying a token, you do so with it connected into what's called a "token handler".
+The architecture of the Forte rules engine necessitates that when deploying a token, you do so with it connected into what's called a "token handler".
 This handler will connect to your application and simplify the process of adding a variety of rules to your protocol.
 Once you have a deployed and configured protocol supported token, you're ready to start applying [rules](../rules/README.md)!

 ## Index